{content}

 Providers not required to register on either the EYR or the CCR can opt to become registered on the voluntary part of the Childcare Register (VCR).
 This includes providers who care for children aged over eight, or when children are cared for in their own home, for example by a nanny.

-Registration on the VCR means that parents and carers can still apply for the Childcare Element of Working Tax Credit, Universal Credit and Tax Free Childcare to help them in meeting their childcare costs.
+Registration on the VCR means that parents and carers can still apply for childcare support – Universal Credit and Tax Free Childcare to help them in meeting their childcare costs.
 This is on the same terms as if they were using a provider registered on the CCR or EYR.

-OfSTED will inspect all providers that register on the EYR within 30 months of the date of their registration and then at least once in every four year period.
+OfSTED will inspect all providers within 18 months that register on the EYR within 30 months of the date of their registration and then at least once in every four year period.

 They will also inspect a structured sample of providers who are registered on the CCR and VCR.
 They will inspect all providers where a complaint has been made that relates to the conditions of registration.
 Inspections are carried out with little or no notice.
-As a result of the inspection they are given one of four gradings:
+As a result of the inspection prior to November 2025 settings were given one of four gradings.

-Wherever possible, you should use an early years provider that has received a grading of at least “Good”.
+Wherever possible, you should use an early years provider that has received a grading of at least “Good” or under the revised inspection report cards (from November 2025) ‘Expected Standard’ in each of the six areas.
 You can obtain a copy of the inspection report from the early years provider themselves or by visiting the OfSTED website.

 What to do if you are concerned about an early years childcare provider